ecky-l/tloona/README.txt

 ==

 Description :
 Tloona is an advanced editor for Tcl/Tk.
 Main features are project management, extensive code browsing, syntax highlighting / command expansion, and a command REPL (Read/Eval/Print Loop).
 Directories with .vfs extension are threated as Projects and can be deployed as starkits or starpacks.
 Procedures, classes, namespace definitions etc. can be send to the REPL or to another interpreter for agile and dynamic development.
 Even the Tclhttpd web server can be started inside the REPL and .tml files are supported to a certain grade.
 The project was inspired by Eclipse and Lisp/SLIME.

 Tloona is deployed as a starkit and works with ActiveTcl 8.5 or Tclkit 8.5, on Windows and Mac OSX out of the box.
 It should also work on Linux with a decent ActiveTcl 8.5 installation, but binary dependencies are not included in the starkit (due to the fact that the author is not in the mood to test another platform)

 ==

 Release 1.5.0 : Date 2015/03/07 :
  * Does _not_ run with latest versions of Tcl 8.6 (due to Itcl/Itk bugs)
- * Updated Description and Release Notes
- * Polishing and bug fixing
+ * Startup Splash screen
  * Enhanced snit parser and code completion feature
  * Included tcl package and lib dependencies for Mac OSX and Win32 in the starkit
+ * Polishing and bug fixing
  * Move to git
  * changed version handling.
 A global variable tloona_version is set to the slave interpreter.
-The version is read from this file ==
+The version is read from this file
+ * Updated Description and Release Notes
+==

 Release 1.4.2 : Date 2013/08/01 :